LoginRadius/docs/content/guide/inbound-sso-saml-salesforce/index.md

 # Inbound SSO SAML - Salesforce

-This document provides instructions to add a custom Identity provider using SAML SSO.
+This document provides instructions to add a custom Identity provider (Salesforce) using Inbound SAML - SSO.
+As a result, it will allow your consumers to log in to your application with their Salesforce account using SSO.

 ## Salesforce Configuration